AniadHossain/TwitterClone/README.md

 # TwitterClone

-A fullstack microblogs application created using django for the backend and bootstrap for the frontend.
+A fullstack microblogs application allowing a user to create posts, follow other users and view their posts.

 ## Deployed version of the application
 The deployed version of the application can be found at http://hossainaniad.pythonanywhere.com/ .